Boys soccer: Hensley scores in double overtime to give Titans win

-Lewis Central's Boston Hensley scored in the ##th minute to give the Titans a thrilling 1-0 double overtime victory at Papillion-La Vista South.
+Lewis Central’s Boston Hensley scored with just five minutes and 28 seconds left in the second overtime period to give the Titans a thrilling 1-0 double overtime victory at Papillion-La Vista South.

 Hensley’s goal came on a through ball from teammate Colton Costello, and the shot hit the cross bar on its way into the goal.